So you've given your employee a pay rise and want to "back date" it... no problem.

 - enter $5 into the pay rate field (ie. the difference between the old and the new rate)

-- enter 9 into the weekly pay periods field
+- Select method A and enter 9 into the weekly pay periods field

 You can add a note either in the notes field of the Back Pay line or at the bottom of the record to explain the details of the back pay if necessary.

-Entering the number of pay periods aggregates the PAYG tax so that Bobby will only pay the same amount of tax he would have paid had he been paid at the higher rate since 1 July.
+Entering the number of pay periods aggregates the PAYG tax so that Abby will only pay the same amount of tax she would have paid had he been paid at the higher rate since 1 July.

 If you have any questions or feedback, please let us know via firstname.lastname@example.org